-65. Defendants advertise and have advertised in the past that WindsorONE trim board is manufactured utilizing raw materials, which make it stable and consistent.
+65.66.
+Defendants advertise and have advertised in the past that WindsorONE trim board is manufactured utilizing raw materials, which make it stable and consistent.
 Defendants advertise that the wood used to manufacture WindsorONE trim board is superior to products that are manufactured utilizing Cedar or Redwood.

-66. Defendants represent and have represented that "Today's Redwood and Cedar products are harvested from second and third growth forests, resulting in minimal vertical grain availability and minimal clear all heart cuts.
+66.67.
+Defendants represent and have represented that "Today's Redwood and Cedar products are harvested from second and third growth forests, resulting in minimal vertical grain availability and minimal clear all heart cuts.
 Most redwood is sapwood and mixed grain.
-As a result, they possess no advantages over WindsorONE, and their lack of uniformity leads to inconsistent performance."
+As a result, they possess no advantages over WindsorONE, and their lack of uniformity leads to inconsistent in fact are inferior when it comes to performance."